kiwicom/orbit/packages/orbit-components/src/Radio/README.md

 ## FakeRadio

 The FakeRadio component was created for accessibility reasons and offers only a visual presentation of the Radio component.
-It does not have any functionality and accepts only state props - `disabled`, `checked`, `hasError`.
+It does not have any functionality and accepts only state props.

 ## Props